 After 30 years, a fund with a 1.5% expense ratio will provide an investor with several hundred thousand dollars less for retirement than a 0.15% index fund with the same growth.
 The image below that I found on The Bogleheads (originally created by AllianceBernstein) illustrates the impact of someone making $45K and investing 6% of their salary initially.
 Their salary grows over time to $85K as does their saving rate, which hits 10%.
 It shows what having just 1% greater return (e.g. 1% less in expenses) can do for you!

-If you’re currently stuck with a financial advisor who is charging you 1%, 2% or even 3% just to manage your money – you need to fire your advisor immediately!
+If you’re currently stuck with a financial advisor who is charging you 1%, 2% or even 3% just to manage your money – you need to think long and hard about why you are doing that!

 Which low-cost index funds to buy?